Letalys/Powershell-SCCM-RebootReminder/README.md

 Compliance rules will be executed with the credentials of the logged in user.
 Therefore, you must place the XML and Logo files in a share that is readable by all your users.
 For example, you can use the **SYSVOL** share of your domain controller.
 For me, that's how I use it.

+>***You can also decide to integrate the XAML code directly into the remediation script, but I prefer to split the two to facilitate maintenance.
+However you will still need to put your logo in a shared space accessible to all in reading (unless you remove the image tag to put nothing)***

 ### Configure the XAML UI for your Logo

 Now you can add the path to your logo via an absolute path (Which then points to your shared read space).